 Our Office of Health Policy and Technology provides health policy development, research, analysis, project implementation, and thought leadership related to the impact of information technology on the efficacy of public-sector programs — and on the health outcomes of those they serve.

 Our team includes experts in health reform and Medicaid policy, health system technology infrastructure, and public procurement and financing, as well as experts in key technologies essential for public sector programs including:

 - Electronic medical records

 - Health insurance exchanges

-- Integrated eligibility systems
+- Integrated health and human service eligibility systems

 Our key focus areas include the following:

 - Applying policy research and supporting program implementation at the intersection of health information technology and public-sector health care delivery